Alovoa/alovoa/README.md

 - Setup a database (MariaDB is officially supported)
 - Setup an email server or use an existing one (any provider with IMAP support should work)
 - Enter credentials for database server, email server and encryption keys in application.properties
-- Execute "mvn install" in the folder where the pom.xml resides.
+- Execute "mvn install" in the folder where the pom.xml resides

+### Debugging
-- Spring Tool Suite is recommended for debugging.
+- Spring Tool Suite is recommended for debugging

-### Emoji support (not available on the test server)
-1. Edit my.conf
-2. Add following lines to the bottom <br>
-`character-set-server = utf8mb4` <br>
-`collation-server = utf8mb4_general_ci` <br>
-`skip-character-set-client-handshake`
-3. Restart mariadb

-Example (Fedora):
-- sudo nano /etc/my.cnf
-- sudo systemctl restart mysqld
+- Find the lombok.jar (should be in the ~/.m2) and execute it with "java -jar"

 ### Documentation:
 - Please read the DOCUMENTATION.md

 ### Licenses:
 - All code not otherwise stated is licensed under the AGPLv3 license.